BÖËNA ARTICLE

 “The thing is, in this region they’re losing calypso and many of our roots,” he said.

 This project is funded 100% by Tortuga Lodge, which pays Marlo’s salary.
-Tortuga is a pioneering ecolodge in Tortuguero that belongs to the Böëna Wilderness Lodges, a collection of four hotels in exotic locales with a vision of protecting as much forest as possible and making sustainable tourism a successful strategy for the development of local communities.
+Tortuga is a pioneering ecolodge in Tortuguero that belongs to the Böëna Lodges, a collection of four hotels in exotic locales with a vision of protecting as much forest as possible and making sustainable tourism a successful strategy for the development of local communities.

 Last November, the Tortuguero Cultural Collective was thinking of founding a music school, and when a friend recommended Marlo, he got the job.